archesproject/arches/docker/Readme.md

 This will mount the root Arches folder into your container.
 This allows you to edit code on your development machine, which is directly linked to the code in your Docker container.

+## Debugging
+In order to enable remote debugging, see [this tutorial](https://gist.github.com/veuncent/1e7fcfe891883dfc52516443a008cfcb) for Visual Studio (Code).
+Point 4 is handled for you, all you need to do is set this environment variable:
+- DJANGO_NORELOAD=True

+For remote debugging Pycharm, see [this tutorial](https://gist.github.com/veuncent/1e7fcfe891883dfc52516443a008cfcb.)

 ## See also